mattburns/cotham-gardens-ptfa/src/content/pages/home.md

 ---
-title: "Welcome to the Cotham Gardens PTFA Website!"
+title: 'Welcome to the Cotham Gardens PTFA Website!'
 ---

 # Welcome

 We are the **P**arent, **T**eacher and **F**riends **A**ssociation for [Cotham Gardens Primary School](https://www.cothamgardens.co.uk/) in Bristol.
 Our goal is to raise money for the school and to help build a strong school community.

 ![Dolhpins ironwork at Cotham Gardens](@assets/images/dolphins.jpg)